plyush1993/OUKS/Tutorial.md

 •	The klaR package should be exactly version 0.6-14 for RFS (is available from folder “Required packages (archive)”).

-•	The OutlierDetection should be installed from GitHub "rubak/spatstat.revdep" (is available from folder “Required packages (archive)”).
+•	The OutlierDetection package should be installed from GitHub "rubak/spatstat.revdep" (is available from folder “Required packages (archive)”).

 •	The shapiro.wilk.test function from cwhmisc package should be used in case some error occurred with normality test in UVF and OST.